All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Week 17 onward: 2.4mg once weekly

 Your physician may modify this schedule based on your response.
-Some patients reach maintenance faster; others take longer.
+Some patients reach maintenance faster. others take longer.
 Both approaches can lead to successful outcomes.

 What Affects Weight Loss at Any Dose

-Whether you are at 0.25mg or the full maintenance dose, these factors influence your results:
+If you're at 0.25mg or the full maintenance dose, these factors influence your results:

 • Caloric intake: Semaglutide reduces appetite, but the weight loss comes from eating fewer calories.
 Patients who pay attention to nutrition tend to see better results.